Supply Chain (CSDDD & LkSG) - Reading time: 5 Min

 Risk management: When companies build sustainability into their procurement processes, they can better manage risks such as environmental disasters, social unrest or new regulations.
 This helps them to avoid disruptions in the supply chain and protects their reputation.

-Long-term cost savings: As sustainable procurement is more efficient and uses fewer natural resources and less energy, it can also save costs.
+Long-term cost savings: As environmentally friendly procurement is more efficient and uses less natural resources and energy, it can also save costs.
 This can result in major savings, especially in the long term.

 Higher initial investment: Switching to sustainable procurement methods can be more expensive in the beginning.
 For example, environmentally friendly materials or fair working conditions in production could cost more than the usual methods.